-With federal unemployment stimulus funds now gone, your financial situation may now qualify you for Supplemental Nutrition Assistance Program (SNAP) also known as food stamps.
+Times continue to be tough for many of us, and your financial situation may now qualify you for Supplemental Nutrition Assistance Program (SNAP) also known as food stamps.

-It is the largest federal nutrition assistance program, and it’s FREE.
+SNAP is the largest federal nutrition assistance program, and it’s FREE.

 SNAP provides benefits to eligible low-income individuals and families via an Electronic Benefits Transfer card, which can be used like a debit card to purchase eligible food in authorized food stores.

-Check if you are eligible for SNAP Food Stamps
+Find out if you are eligible for SNAP Food Stamps

 To be eligible, households must meet certain bank balance limits.
 A household with someone over age 60 or a disabled member may have a higher bank balance limit.